User Experience: What Is It and How to Do It Right

 • desirable, valuing aesthetics and attractive experience.

-A good way to understand UX in a website is to imagine how it would be if Netflix were a difficult platform to navigate if it didn’t have content suggestions that consider your latest choices and the possibility of creating filters for children’s content, or even if it didn’t organize the movies by category.
+A good way to understand UX on a website is to imagine a difficult-to-navigate Netflix.
+Picture if it lacked content suggestions based on your latest choices, or the option to create filters for children’s content.
+Consider if it didn’t organize movies by category.

 In the Netflix platform, both a beginner user and one who is already a regular consumer of its content can navigate easily, without the need for a complex guide, right?